-- People who want to transfer money to others, like repaying a friend;
+- People who want to transfer money to others, like repaying a friend

-- Individuals that need to pay for government services;
+- Individuals that need to pay for government services

-- Businesses paying employees or freelancers;
+- Businesses paying employees or freelancers

-- Businesses purchasing goods or services.
+- Businesses purchasing goods or services

-Each user sets up a unique Pix key.
+In order to use the Pix payments platform, each user sets up a unique Pix key.

 To register an address key, the user works with a financial institution to confirm and link the key to their account.
 Somebody can also set up an address key without registering it, which means even those who do not use a bank can still use this system.

 However, according to the Central Bank of Brazil, it’s highly recommended to register your Pix key: “Although you might be able to receive transactions just by informing your account data, this option is not as practical as using the key and might cause a delay in initiating the transaction, reducing the payer’s advantage in making a Pix.”

 Once an individual has their own Pix key, they can use it as a payment method for many transaction types.
 It works by providing either the individual’s address key information or by creating a scannable QR code to complete the transaction.